esacteksab/gh-actlock/README.md

 The extension will:

-1. Find all workflow files in `.github/workflows/`
+1. Find all action files in `.github/` or workflow files in `.github/workflows/`.
-1. Analyze each file for GitHub Action references
+1. Analyze each file and identify any action or shared workflow references.
-1. Resolve non-SHA references (tags, branches) to their corresponding commit SHAs
+1. Resolve non-SHA references (tags, branches) to their corresponding full commit SHAs.
-1. Update each workflow file with pinned SHAs, preserving the original reference as a comment
+1. Update each action or workflow file with the full commit SHA of the existing reference, preserving the original reference as an inline comment.

 > [!IMPORTANT]
-> Make sure you run the command from your repository's root directory where the `.github/workflows/` directory is located.
+> Make sure you run the command from your repository's root directory where the `.github/` directory is located.

 ### Updating Pinned Actions and Shared Workflows